 - Current Underground Storage Tank (UST)/Aboveground Storage Tank (AST) Sites There are no petroleum bulk storage or other USTs or ASTs on the Property. - Former UST/AST Sites A 275-gallon single wall steel No. 2 fuel oil UST was installed at each of the Property's 12 housing units when constructed in 1958.
-These original USTs were removed in June 1989 and were replaced with new 550-gallon double-walled steel USTs.
+A release of fuel oil from the UST serving 10 East Militia Heights Road was discovered in September 1987.
+In response to this release, the UST, its contents, and an unspecified quantity of impacted soil was removed and transported offsite for appropriate disposal and/or recycling.
+A new 300-gallon single walled steel UST was installed at this location in January 1988.
+The original 275-gallon USTs serving the remaining 11 housing units were removed in April 1989 and were replaced with new 550-gallon double-walled steel USTs.
 Records associated with the 1989 UST replacements indicated no evidence of significant oil releases or reportable soil contamination.
 No soil removal or other remedial activities were undertaken in association with the 1989 tank replacements.

-All 12 USTs at the Property were removed in December 2003 (Nobis, 2004a).
-During the 2003 UST removal, soil contamination levels exceeding the Massachusetts Department of Environmental Protection (Mass DEP) DEP MCP RCS-1 Category soil cleanup standard was noted in the tank grave 92 Oxbow Road.
-A Limited Removal Action (LRA), performed in accordance with Mass DEP requirements, was undertaken at this location (Nobis, 2004b).
-The LRA consisted of the excavation of petroleum contaminated soil in the bottom and sidewalls of the former UST grave, soil screening, soil sampling, and soil disposal.
-Approximately 10 cubic yards of soil was removed and transported to a local asphalt batching plant for recycling.
-Details regarding the UST removal and supporting documentation are provided in the main body and Appendix H of the ECP report (USACE, 2019).
+All 12 USTs at the Property were removed in October 2004 (Nobis, 2005a).
+During the 2004 UST removal, soil contamination levels exceeding the Massachusetts Department of Environmental Protection (Mass DEP) DEP MCP RCS-1 Category soil cleanup standard was noted in the tank graves at 9 and 12 East Militia Heights Road.
+A Limited Removal Action (LRA), performed in accordance with Mass DEP requirements, was undertaken at each of these two locations (Nobis, 2005b and Nobis 2005c).
+At each location, the LRA consisted of the excavation of petroleum contaminated soil in the bottom and sidewalls of the former UST grave, soil screening, soil sampling, and soil disposal.
+Approximately 10 cubic yards of soil was removed at each location and transported to a local asphalt batching plant for recycling.
+Details regarding the UST removals and supporting documentation are provided in the main body and Appendix G of the ECP report (USACE, 2019).